Jon Bogdanove: Comics

 After attending the School of Visual Arts, Jon Bogdanove's first work for Marvel Comics was Alpha Flight #32 (March 1986).
-He then became the regular artist on Power Pack as of #22 (May 1986) and would draw that title for the next four years.
-Bogdanove collaborated with writer Chris Claremont on the Fantastic Four vs. the X-Men limited series in 1987 and with Louise Simonson on the X-Factor series the following year.
+He then became the regular artist on Power Pack as of #22 (May 1986) and would draw that title for the next three years, followed by three months where he wrote it while guest artists handled the drawing.
+Bogdanove collaborated with writer Chris Claremont on the Fantastic Four vs. the X-Men limited series in 1987 and with Louise Simonson on Power Pack in 1986-1987 and on the X-Factor series the following year.
 In 1991, Bogdanove began drawing for DC Comics.
-He, Louise Simonson, and editor Mike Carlin launched a new Superman title, Superman: The Man of Steel — which Bogdanove would draw for nearly eight years until #85 (Jan.
+He, Louise Simonson, and editor Mike Carlin launched a new Superman title, Superman: The Man of Steel – which Bogdanove would draw for nearly eight years until #85 (Jan.
 1999).
 He contributed to the "Panic in the Sky" storyline in 1992.
 That same year, Bogdanove and Simonson (along with Carlin, Dan Jurgens, Roger Stern and others) were the architects of The Death of Superman storyline, in which Superman died and was resurrected.
 It was during that storyline, in The Adventures of Superman #500 (June 1993), that Simonson and Bogdanove introduced their character Steel, who graduated to his own title in February 1994.
 The character went on to feature in an eponymous feature film starring Shaquille O'Neal in 1997.
-The Bogdanove–drawn Superman: The Man of Steel #30 (Feb.
+The Bogdanove-drawn Superman: The Man of Steel #30 (Feb.
 1994) had a variant edition packaged in a polybag.
 The logo and all cover copy were printed on the bag and vinyl clings (similar to Colorforms) were included for a do-it-yourself front and back cover.
 Bogdanove was one of the many artists who contributed to the Superman: The Wedding Album one-shot in 1996 wherein the title character married Lois Lane.

 After leaving the Superman: The Man of Steel title, Bogdanove drew two intercompany crossovers for DC Comics: Superman & Savage Dragon: Metropolis (Nov.
 1999) co-published with Image Comics and Superman / Aliens II: God War (May 2002 – Nov.
 2002) co-published with Dark Horse Comics.
 Bogdanove reunited with Louise Simonson for the DC Retroactive: Superman – The '90s one-shot in October 2011.
+In 2023, he drew two new Steel stories, written by Simonson, for The Death of Superman 30th Anniversary Special #1 and The Return of Superman 30th Anniversary Special #1.